Yuhanun/Mutex/README.md

 # Mutex
-A lightweight, basic C++ templates Mutex
+A lightweight, basic C++ templated Mutex

 ### I needed this for a project, but if you feel like this is useful then that's great! ###